MMEM/php-fpm-alpine/README.md

     $ docker login
     $ docker push mmelectrical/php-fpm-alpine:8

+Sometimes the base php image bakes in libraries in minor versions.
+For example the tokenizer library.
+You can run this to check that:

+    $ docker run --rm php:8.0-fpm-alpine php -i | grep -i token

 Creating a new build with tag '8' **with** multi-arch support:

     $ docker buildx build --platform linux/arm64,linux/amd64 --push -t mmelectrical/php-fpm-alpine:8 -f ./Dockerfile .